romankiss/R-IoT/Projects/2022/IoT-TTN-To-Azure/README.md

 <h2>Concept</h2>

-The following screen snippet shows an integration concept based on the Azure services such as an Azure Event Grid (AEG) and Azure Function (AF):
+The following screen snippet shows an integration concept based on the Azure services such as an <b>Azure Event Grid (AEG)</b> and <b>Azure Function (AF)</b>:

 <img width="640" alt="TTN2Azure" src="https://user-images.githubusercontent.com/30365471/218275872-442e536c-eada-400d-982e-43c099bd85fc.PNG">

 As the above concept shows, the TTN server publishes the device messages on the AEG Custom Topic for distributing them using the loosely decoupled event driven PUB/SUB model to the destination targets.
 This solution is very generic and easy for extension and filtering messages in the AEG model.

-In prior of using the TTN Publisher, we have to create in the Azure some resources, such as AEG, AF and IoT Central Application.
+In prior of using the <b>TTN Publisher</b>, we have to create in the Azure some resources, such as AEG, AF and IoT Central Application.

 <h2>Azure</h2>